-As part of the PSP and PIP, a suitable pediatric dose needs to be established.
-Dose selection and optimization is one of the major reasons for failures in pediatric drug development trials.
-While allometric scaling may be suitable in some cases for dose prediction, more mechanistic models are often needed to account for the complex interaction between the developmental physiological, biochemical and drug related factors in children.
-Modelinformed drug development (MIDD), specifically physiologically based pharmacokinetics (PBPK) is an invaluable and proven tool that can help avoid unnecessary pediatric studies, ensure clinical trial dose selection is based on science and minimize clinical trial enrollment, while delivering relevant treatment data.
+As encouraged by global regulators and bolstered by requirements for sponsors to develop pediatric study plans (PSP in the US), or pediatric investigation plans (PIP in the EU), model informed drug development (MIDD) has demonstrated distinct advantages in pediatric drug development.
+MIDD, specifically physiologically based pharmacokinetics (PBPK), is an invaluable and proven tool that can help avoid unnecessary pediatric studies, ensure clinical trial dose selection is based on science, and minimize clinical trial enrollment while delivering relevant treatment data.